devlemire/node-introduction/README.md

 <b> insert giphy here </b>

-## Step 13
+## Step 8

 ### Summary

-In this step, we will use `express.static` to serve up our `index.html` file.
+In this step, we will use `express.static` to serve up our `index.html` file. `express.static` takes one argument that is the folder you want to server when the server URL is hit.
+Our front-end was made using `create-react-app` which has a production ready build.
+We'll want to server the entire `public/build` folder.

 ### Instructions

-* Call the `use` method on app.
+* Call the `use` method on app and pass in `express.static( __dirname + '/../public/build')`.
-  * For the first argument, call `express.static` and pass in the `public` folder's directory as its first argument.
 * Open up `http://localhost:3005/` in your browser.

 ### Solution